sguox002/leetcode/optimization.md

     }
 ```

+### use simple data structure

 1792.
 Maximum Average Pass Ratio
 TLE when using pq with vector
 vector is a data structure with variable lemgth and is less efficient than pair or array<int,n>

 there are quite a few such questions in leetcode which the efficiency matters.

+fixed sized data structure is always more efficient than variable sized data structure.